Gu1llaum-3/sshm/README.md

 ## Features

-- List all SSH hosts in the configuration file.
+- List all SSH hosts in the configuration file (with optional ping check).
-- Connect to an SSH host by name.
+- Connect to an SSH host by name or number from the list.
 - View the configuration details of a specific SSH host.
 - Add a new SSH host configuration.
 - Edit an existing SSH host configuration.